zerobounce/zerobounce-dotnet-api-v1/README.md

 // check credits and assign results to an object var apiCredits= zeroBounceAPI.GetCredits();

-//Use the Properties to make decisions on switch (apiProperties.status)
+//use the properties to make decisions on switch (apiProperties.status)
   {
       case "Invalid":